Regular black holes from pure gravity in four dimensions: Introduction

 Regular black holes and horizonless compact objects are tentative alternatives to the classical black holes in general relativity, which inevitably exhibit spacetime singularities~\cite{Penrose:1964wq,Hawking:1970zqf,Hawking:1973uf}.
 Prominent examples of regular black holes are the Bardeen~\cite{Bardeen:1968bh}, Dymnikova~\cite{Dymnikova:1992ux} and Hayward~\cite{Hayward:2005gi} spacetimes.
 For overviews and reviews on the current status of non-singular black holes and mimickers in classical and quantum gravity, see, e.g., \cite{Carballo-Rubio:2025fnc,Buoninfante:2024oxl,Bambi:2025wjx,Lan:2023cvz,Platania:2023srt,Buoninfante:2022ild}.

-While the regularization of classical singularities can be expected to be induced by quantum-gravitational effects, such as higher-derivative and non-local operators entering the gravitational effective action, obtaining regular black holes as fully non-linear solutions to gravitational actions in four dimensional has remained elusive for decades.
-Instead, some spherically symmetric regular black-hole spacetimes have been obtained, for example, by coupling general relativity to non-linear electrodynamics~\cite{Ayon-Beato:1998hmi,Ayon-Beato:1999qin,Ayon-Beato:1999kuh,Ayon-Beato:2000mjt,Bronnikov:2000vy,Dymnikova:2004zc,Bronnikov:2022ofk,Balart:2014cga,Rodrigues:2018bdc}.
-The required energy-momentum tensors typically violate the strong energy condition~\cite{Zaslavskii:2010qz,Lan:2023cvz,Balart:2023odm,Borissova:2025hmj}, even though regular black holes with a smooth de Sitter core may still obey the null energy condition~\cite{Borissova:2025msp}.
+While the regularization of classical singularities can be expected to be induced by quantum-gravitational effects, such as higher-derivative and non-local operators entering the gravitational effective action, obtaining regular black holes as fully non-linear solutions to gravitational actions in four dimensions has remained elusive for decades.
+It is well-known that spherically symmetric regular black-hole spacetimes can be regularized by coupling general relativity to non-linear electrodynamic sources~\cite{Ayon-Beato:1998hmi,Ayon-Beato:1999qin,Ayon-Beato:1999kuh,Ayon-Beato:2000mjt,Bronnikov:2000vy,Dymnikova:2004zc,Bronnikov:2022ofk,Balart:2014cga,Rodrigues:2018bdc} typically violating standard energy conditions~\cite{Zaslavskii:2010qz,Lan:2023cvz,Balart:2023odm,Borissova:2025hmj,Borissova:2025msp}, although it is seldom remarked that this regularization only works for a fine-tuned value of the black-hole mass.
+While less known, the effective descriptions of gravitational collapse processes into spherically symmetric regular black holes such as the ones considered in~\cite{Ziprick:2010vb,Taves:2014laa} based on lower-dimensional scalar-tensor theories, can regularize the Schwarzschild singularity for all values of the black-hole mass~\cite{Kunstatter:2015vxa}.
+The lower-dimensional theories considered in these effective descriptions are equivalent to subclasses of two-dimensional Horndeski theories, as discussed in recent treatments of static and dynamical regular solutions~\cite{Carballo-Rubio:2025ntd,Boyanov:2025pes}.
+In this setup the constant parameter corresponding to the black-hole mass in vacuum solutions arises as an integration constant when solving the equations of motion of the two-dimensional theory.